 Are you supposed to be planting strawberries all in one area?
 Do you interweave them with plants that attract beneficial insects?
 It can be quite confusing, so I did some research to see what grows well with them so I plant strawberries in a smart way.

-Common Problems Pests That Impact the Basil Plant
+Common Problems Pests That Impact a Strawberry Plant

 Companion planting is a two-way street.
 Plant A helps Plant B, and/or Plant B helps Plant A.